Thomas Galbraith MM

 May 16, 1917

-Fractured right leg, reported to be an accident.
-This happened while in the Brigade Rest Camp.
+Thomas Galbraith fractured his right leg that was reported to be an accident.
+This happened while in the Brigade Rest Camp in Aux Rietz.
+He was initially treated by the battalion’s Medical Officer

-Maj TF Elmitt signed an investigation report that stated that while in the rest camp, the soldier had the accident while assisting his platoon in cleaning up for an inspection.
+Maj TF Elmitt signed an investigation report and stated that while in the rest camp, the soldier had the accident while assisting his platoon in cleaning up for an inspection.

 The War Diary reports that the Battalion was inspected by Lieut-Gen Sir J Byng, KCB, KCMG, MVO, on May 19, 1917, 3 days after the accident.